 Recap by Swivl is a free student video response and reflection app developed that gives teachers and parents insight into students' learning and progress

 - Recap in Preschool: Using Video to Connect with Families

 TouchCast Imagine - An amazing video recording app that allows you to superimpose pictures, websites, twitter feeds, and more.
 (APP)

 Chatterpix - Make your photos, friends, pets or drawings talk.
 Take a photo, draw a line to make a mouth and record your voice and then share with your friends and family.
-Very creative way for students to introduce themselves.
+This app provides a very creative way for students to introduce themselves.
 (APP)